hpi-swa-lab/godot-pronto/changelog/i6w1_jf_gemoetry_dash.md

 Overall, many people failed in the first third of our level (in the first upside-down part or before) and didn't even make it to the rolling part (where Space switches gravity).

-We also got the feedback that the player should disappear when he hits a wall (before, the player was still visible but didnt continue moving and then the game restartet), just like it is when he collides with a spike.
+We also got the feedback that the player should disappear when he hits a wall (before, the player was still visible but didn't continue moving and then the game restarted), just like it is when he collides with a spike.

 We also noticed during testing, that some jumps are just a little bit too difficult, so we decided to remove certain spikes/blocks.